terragraph/terragraph-planner/docs/runbook/Features.md

 The `number of subscribers` field is only applied to CNs and ignored for DNs and POPs.
 If left blank for a CN, it is assumed to be 1.

+## POP Placement

+POP Placement allows you to specify additional POPs you would like to add to a candidate topology.
+The POPs are selected from the candidate DNs.

+This can be useful to meet demand requirements when the number of provided POPs is insufficient.
+It can also help connect disconnected portions of the network.
+It is particularlly useful in early-stage planning where not all possible POP locations are already known.

+**How to use it**

+Specify the number of additional POPs you would like in `NUMBER_OF_EXTRA_POPS` under the `NETWORK_DESIGN` section.

 ## Maximize Common Bandwidth